gkemmey/gray_matter/_posts/2019-08-02-stripe-beyond-the-getting-started-docs.md

 }
 ```

 When we submit the form, this handler takes that `tokenizableStripeElement` we got from Stripe Elements and asks Stripe to create a token from it.
 If that process works, we add the token as a hidden input to our form, and submit it.
-At this point, our form only has the email and that token inputs when it submits to our server.
+At this point, our form only has two `<input>` tags (email and token), which it submits to our server.
 Magic! 🔮

 If Stripe can't make a token, we run the `handleChange` function to display whatever error occurred under our credit card number input.